visualdiffer/visualdiffer.github.com/fileLegend.md

 subtitle: Colors used in File Differ View
 ---

-Lines colors in the File Differ View are based on differences found
+Line colors in the File Differ View are based on differences found.

 <div class="table-wrapper">
     <table class="alt">